 Skipping unneeded layout

-a speed bump, with small edits now taking less than a millisecond to
+noticable speed bump, with small layouts now taking about 7 ms to update

-update layout and editing now much smoother.It might still be pretty laggy
+layout and editing now substantially smoother.It might also be pretty laggy

 on large pages due to the composite-raster-draw cycle being fairly slow,